 This Academy continues to enjoy a close relationship with the Diocesan Board of Education given our status as a church school.
-Our former Headteacher, Mrs Wakefield, was an Inspector for the Statutory Inspection of Anglican and Methodist Schools (SIAMS), which engendered natural links with other church schools to develop partnerships.
-Our new Headteacher will be seeking to develop other relationships where a number of Diocesan schools have new leadership, where experiences and developments can be shared.
+Our headteacher, Mrs Stillwell, continues to develop relationships with other schools where experiences and developments can be shared.

 The Academy has a separate PFA (Parents & Friends Association) known as the Loughborough CE Primary School PFA, charity number 1095995.
 Fundraising for the school is carried out through this associated body made up of parents, staff and friends.